aronsinkie/NIDS/README.md

 The code I provided are a Flask application written in Python and ኣ It includes route handlers, form handling, and rendering HTML templates using Jinja template engine.

-Previous attempts are not made to develop a spell checker for Guragee  .
-Previous works have attempted to use existing approaches likes metaphone and edit distance algorithms.
-However, these approaches are designed for languages which have a simple morphology like English.
-Moreover, unlike Gurage, in other languages distance between words is not dependent on the family and order of characters.
-As a result, using these approaches for a language with complex morphology like Gurage will not give the anticipated result.
-Similarly, using existing morphological analyzers for computational morphology is attempted in other works. .
-Accordingly, this study attempts to investigate the possibility of using morphology-based approach to design and develop an guragee typing error detection and correction system for non-word errors.
+This study aims to develop a Guragee spell checker that takes into account the complex morphology of the Gurage language.
+Previous attempts using approaches like metaphone and edit distance algorithms, designed for simpler languages like English, did not yield satisfactory results for Gurage.
+Similarly, existing morphological analyzers were not suitable for computational morphology in Gurage.
+Therefore, this study explores the possibility of using a morphology-based approach to design and develop a Guragee typing error detection and correction system specifically targeting non-word errors.

 ![image](https://github.com/aronsinkie/NIDS/assets/74707268/1365abb1-e975-4979-9434-ec23c2bef5bb)